-Coal accounts for about a third of the nation's electricity generation.
-Over the past four decades, as the U.S. economy has become increasingly dependent on electricity to meet energy demand, coal use by electric utilities has nearly doubled.
+Coal accounts for about a quarter of the nation's electricity generation.
+Over the past four decades, as the U.S. economy has become increasingly dependent on electricity to meet energy demand.
 At the same time, air quality has improved with declines in coal power plant emissions of sulfur dioxide, nitrogen oxide and particulate matter, according to U.S. Environmental Protection Agency (EPA) data.

-According to Energy Information Administration (EIA) data, coal-based power plants are expected to remain a key source of electricity.
-Meanwhile, another product of mining, uranium, provides an additional 20 percent of U.S. electricity generation through nuclear power plants.
-Combined, coal and nuclear plants are responsible for more than 50 percent of the nation's electricity.
+According to the Energy Information Administration (EIA), coal-based power plants are expected to remain a key source of electricity.
+Meanwhile, another product of mining, uranium, provides an additional 19 percent of electricity generation through nuclear power plants.
+Combined, coal and nuclear plants are responsible for nearly 50 percent of the nation's electricity.

 Liquid fuels also can be produced from coal.
 The production of coal-to-liquid (CTL) transportation fuels begins with coal as a raw material or feedstock.
-The indirect liquefaction process is proven and already being used in other parts of the world.
-CTL can be a domestically sourced alternative to imported oil.
+The indirect liquefaction process is proven and already being used in other parts of the world and can be an alternative to U.S. imported oil.